bennetthardwick/react-merged-context/README.md

 ### Resetting with React context providers

-If you don't want the values to be merged, you can use normal contexts.
+You can use normal context providers to reset the value of the context.

 ```ts
 import { createContext } from 'react';